 The document management system is designed in a five-step process.
 The first step is to develop a user interface for the company staff, who will constantly use this system to access and edit various files.
 The second step is to create a software service design.
 Thirdly the design process for the information management system looks at security considerations like authentication and controlled access to information.
 This ensures that unauthorized persons will not access the system and that a few trusted company personnel only access the topmost control for the company system and most confidential information.
 Then the project management team will design the reports screen and configure the information management system with the available company hardware.
 These processes ensure that the project's overall outcome meets all the design and usability goals of the company information management system.

+Network Design.

+Hardware Configuration.

+Network design.

+Software Service.

+Compliance design.

 Software service Design